 16. Focus on your weaknesses

-Understand what kind of learner you are and work on your weaknesses.
+Understand what kind of learner you are and work on your weaknesses to learn Spanish fluently.

 We will all be better at specific aspects of learning a foreign language.
 Some people are good with grammar and love analyzing in-depth details of how the language is structured.